opf/openproject/frontend/doc/STYLING.md

 Frontend styling is coupled to the Living Styleguide.
 The guide implements the same CSS that the usual frontend does.
 It takes the very same Sass files used in the Asset pipeline to build a second css file that is then used for diplaying the guide.

+All styles for OpenProject itself are found in `./app/assets/stylesheets`.
+The frontend folder contains no styling, besides rendered files and some styling for the styleguide itself.

 ## Building

 The guide is built via the the `gulp` stack.